Capture of Westhoek: 1–9 August

-British attack preparations
+British preparations

 The power of the German artillery behind the Gheluvelt Plateau after 31 July was undiminished and a continuous bombardment was maintained on the front line and rear areas of II Corps.
 The counter-battery artillery of the Fifth Army fired on German artillery positions along the width of the army front, ready for the general attack due after the II Corps operation on the Gheluvelt Plateau.
-The British guns often bombarded the wrong artillery positions because of a lack of air reconnaissance to track the moves of German artillery from one artillery position to another in the bad weather.
+The British guns often bombarded the wrong artillery positions because of a lack of air reconnaissance to track the moves of German artillery in the bad weather.
 The British failed to achieve artillery superiority over the German artillery behind the plateau, which made the completion of new battery positions a long and costly effort that took until 8 August.
 Casualties in men and guns were so high that on 4 August, many British batteries were reduced to half strength.
 The state of the ground was so bad that gunners had to live in shell holes.
 New plank roads to carry ammunition forward could easily be seen by German artillery observers and wagon drivers and carrying parties moved only at night, dodging German bombardments which frequently included mustard gas.
 Amidst the rain and mud, the delivery of supplies and the passage of troops across the beaten zone extremely dangerous and caused a constant drain of casualties.

 The 7th and 75th brigades of the 25th Division (Major-General Guy Bainbridge) had waited about 2000 yd behind the front line, ready to pass through the 8th Division to continue the advance.
-The brigades were not needed as the advance on the Gheluvelt Plateau was held up at the first and second objectives by the German defenders.
+The brigades were not needed as the advance on the Gheluvelt Plateau was held up at the first and second objectives by the Germans.
 On 1 August, the 8th Division was replaced by the 7th and 75th brigades of the 25th Division until 4 August, which were then relieved by the 74th Brigade along the Westhoek and Bellewaarde ridges.
 Because of the continuous rain, troops in the front line being replaced every 48 hours as preparations were made for the next attack.
-The 30th Division was relieved by the 55th and 54th brigades of the 18th Eastern Division on 4 August.
+The 30th Division was relieved by the 55th and 54th brigades of the 18th (Eastern) Division on 4 August.
 The 24th Division was not due to attack and remained in the line and took over the front northwards close to Stirling Castle to narrow the attack frontage of the 18th (Eastern) Division.
 The fresh divisions had to remain close to the front for more than a week before zero hour and were rapidly exhausted by the conditions.